imzhangtianyi/dispersion/README.md

 # dispersion
-Using decision tree to identify internal wave mode
+Use SVM and random forest to identify internal wave mode